marsbible/fabric-node-sdk-android/README.md

 fabric node sdk for android, used for nodejs-mobile project.
-Please take the project below as a sample: https://github.com/janeasystems/nodejs-mobile-samples/tree/master/android/native-gradle-node-folder
+Please take the project below as an example: https://github.com/janeasystems/nodejs-mobile-samples/tree/master/android/native-gradle-node-folder

 Just copy node_modules to your assets/nodejs-project directory, then enjoy the fabric node sdk :).